Serve in a Coupe glass

 2 dash | La Fée Parisienne absinthe |

-Like the gun this cocktail is named after, this small drink packs a hell of a punch, and to ensure it does, MacElhone calls for a couple of dashes of absinthe in place of the lemon juice used in earlier Soixante-Quinze (Seventy-Five) recipes.
-The result being a dry spirituous drink.
+Like the gun this cocktail is named after, this small cocktail packs a hell of a punch, and to ensure it does, MacElhone calls for a couple of dashes of absinthe in place of the lemon juice used in earlier Soixante-Quinze (Seventy-Five) recipes.
+The result is a dry, spirituous drink.

 Adapted from a recipe in Harry MacElhone's's 1926 Harry ABC of Mixing Cocktails.